A search for lepton-flavour violating $\tau \to 3\mu$ decays with the ATLAS detector: Trigger and event selection

 Another minor source of background is from muon pairs produced in the decay of $\omega(782)$ and $\phi(1020)$ mesons combined with a third muon, or a track misidentified as belonging to a muon, to create an SV mistaken for signal.
 Events containing an oppositely charged muon combination with a di-muon invariant mass within $34\,\MeV$ of these meson masses~\autocite{Zyla:2020zbs} are removed.

 The signal-to-background ratio is improved further using a gradient boosted decision tree (BDT), implemented using XGBoost \autocite{xgboost}.
+Several deep neural network models were also tried, but the BDT was found to give the best overall performance and classification accuracy.
 After the application of the preselection, both the simulated EW signal events and aforementioned background events from the sidebands in real data are split into two equal halves (based on odd and even event numbers) and used to train two BDTs, which are then subsequently used to classify the events in the other sample.
 This splitting method is a version of the $k$-fold method with $k=2$ \autocite{decision_trees}, and aims to reduce the bias of the BDT.
 The values of the BDT hyperparameters are determined to optimise the model accuracy: a maximum BDT depth of 8 is used; the minimum child weight, a measure of sample size at each node, is set to 3; and the hyperparameter $\eta$, related to the amount the tree weights are adjusted at each iteration, is set to 1.
 At each stage of node evaluation, $80\%$ of the data, randomly chosen, are used, to prevent over-training.
 The other hyperparameters are set to their default values, and the logistic loss function~\autocite{xgboost} is used.

 The BDT uses 18 input variables related to the vertex quality, muon isolation, muon triplet kinematics, and correlations between the muon triplet and \met.
-All variables are defined in Table~\ref{bdttable}, with representative examples shown in Figure~\ref{bdtplots}.
+All variables are defined in Table~\ref{bdttable}, with examples of each type shown in Figure~\ref{bdtplots}.
 The variables are selected to ensure the BDT cannot reconstruct the triplet mass and sculpt the mass distribution.
 Certain variables, such as $m_{3 \mu}^{\text{miss}}$ and $\Delta m_{3 \mu}$, were initially optimised for $\tau$-leptons from HF decays.
 However, as they are found to not compromise the BDT performance, they are kept.
-While many of the input features contribute to the discrimination power of the BDT, the most important variables are $\Delta\phi(\text{triplet}, E_\mathrm{T}^{\text{calo-miss}})$, $a_0^{xy}/\sigma_{a_0^{xy}}$ and $\pt^{\text{triplet}}$.
+While many of the input features contribute to the discrimination power of the BDT, the most important variables are $\Delta\phi(\text{triplet}, \vec{p}_\mathrm{T}^{\text{calo-miss}})$, $|a_0^{xy}/\sigma_{a_0^{xy}}|$ and $\pt^{\text{triplet}}$.

 The resulting BDT score distributions for simulated signal events and background events from the data sidebands are shown in Figure~\ref{bdtdist}.
 Good discrimination between signal and background events is observed; additionally no significant over-training was found.